Asset Tracking is the business in which RFID and NFC are used for the same purpose but also, they are very similar to each other.

 No, RFID and NFC are not the same things but these two are similar wireless communication technologies, used in many cases.
 Where RFID has 3 levels of frequency ranges for its communication and NFC is an HF wireless communication technology with a very short range of up to 10 cm.

-RFID and NFC both have their own beneficial qualities.
+RFID and NFC both have their own beneficial qualities in respect of asset tracking.
 Their service results will depend upon your requirement of work.
 You can choose between both, according to your priorities and requirements.

 Yes, NFC can be used as RFID.
 NFC can surely fulfill the purpose of RFID to track and trace items or products.
 It is a communication technology between two devices.

-NFC (Near Field Communication) tags are small integrated circuits that are designed for storing information which can further be retrieved by NFC-enabled devices example, the smartphones.
-NFC tags can be small stickers in round or square shape.
+NFC (Near Field Communication) tags are small integrated circuits that are designed for storing information which can further be retrieved by NFC-enabled devices example, smartphones.
+NFC tags can be small stickers in round or square shapes.